grafana/tempo/docs/sources/tempo/traceql/metrics-queries.md

 : calculates the number of matching spans per second

 `count_over_time`
-: counts the entries for each log stream within the given range
+: counts the number of matching spans per time interval (see the `step` API parameter)

 `quantile_over_time`
 : the quantile of the values in the specified interval